jeffknupp/blog/in_progress/open_source.md

 1. A `docs` directory containing project documentation
 1. A directory named with the project's name which stores the actual Python package
-1. A `test` directory under the package directory containing test code and resources
+1. A `test` directory in one of two places
+    1. Under the package directory containing test code and resources
+    1. As a stand-alone top level directory

 To get a better sense of how your files should be organized, here's a simplified snapshot of the layout for one of my projects, [sandman](http://www.github.com/jeffknupp/sandman):